 “Yeah, in the kitchen that day.
 It was smaller.
 It’s been growing since then.”

 Deep breath.
 How could I not remember that?
 With his eight-year-old memory, he must be mistaken.
 How could I ever have ignored so large a lump?
 He’d been in a basketball game pile-up that morning, and this must surely be the result of an elbow to the ankle.
 It would subside, my husband and I thought.
 He felt no pain, so we decided to wait: we’d go to the pediatrician Monday morning.
 That first appointment began what stretched into weeks of doctor visits, interspersed with the arrival of other confusing symptoms that led to a delay in diagnosis.
 Unknown specialists, unnerving examinations, fear-filled, tear-filled procedures and tests for this little boy; disconcerting internet-searches for his increasingly frightened parents; and finally, specialized surgeons to biopsy the never-subsiding knot.

-The biopsy revealed that his knot was not the result of a childhood bump.
+The biopsy revealed that his knot was not the result of a basketball-game bump.
 Patrick had childhood cancer.